NordenSoft/JAMStack/index.md

 To get started with Netlify, learn how to create deploys.
 Options for creating deploys range from connecting a Git repository for continuous deployment to publishing a site folder with drag and drop.
 Use the Deploy to Netlify button on our JAMstack templates to create a Git repository linked to a Netlify site that you can experiment with.

 ### <span style="color:#fbc993"> Netlify CMS
+Netlify CMS is an open source content management system for your Git workflow that enables you to provide editors with a friendly UI and intuitive workflows.
+You can use it with any static site generator to create faster, more flexible web projects.
+Content is stored in your Git repository alongside your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git.

+At its core, Netlify CMS is an open-source React app that acts as a wrapper for the Git workflow, using the GitHub, GitLab, or Bitbucket API.
+This provides many advantages, including:

+- Fast, web-based UI: With rich-text editing, real-time preview, and drag-and-drop media uploads.
+- Platform agnostic: Works with most static site generators.
+- Easy installation: Add two files to your site and hook up the backend by including those files in your build process or linking to our Content Delivery Network (CDN).
+- Modern authentication: Using GitHub, GitLab, or Bitbucket and JSON web tokens.
+- Flexible content types: Specify an unlimited number of content types with custom fields.
+- Fully extensible: Create custom-styled previews, UI widgets, and editor plugins.

+#### Netlify CMS vs. Netlify
+Netlify.com is a platform you can use to automatically build, deploy, serve, and manage your frontend sites and web apps.
+It also provides a variety of other features like form processing, serverless functions, and split testing.
+Not all Netlify sites use Netlify CMS, and not all sites using Netlify CMS are on Netlify.

+The folks at Netlify created Netlify CMS to fill a gap in the static site generation pipeline.
+There were some great proprietary headless CMS options, but no real contenders that were open source and extensible—that could turn into a community-built ecosystem like WordPress or Drupal.
+For that reason, Netlify CMS is made to be community-driven, and has never been locked to the Netlify platform (despite the name).

 ### <span style="color:#3e70b1"> React
 As JAMstack projects grow really large, new changes might require re-deploying hundreds of files.
 Uploading these one at a time can cause inconsistent state while the process completes.
 You can avoid this with a system that lets you do “atomic deploys,” where no changes go live until all changed files have been uploaded.